 - 2.7 Historically Use Class C2 has been used for the more traditional forms of residential institutions providing care such as 'nursing homes' and 'care homes' provided by Local Authorities and some private companies.
 However, the provision of care has increasingly taken alternative forms consisting of 'assisted living', 'extra care', 'retirement village' and 'sheltered accommodation' which are different from a 'nursing home'.
 These alternative forms of care often take the form of self-contained dwellings (i.e. residents have their own front door where differing levels of care are provided to individuals living in those dwellings, which contain all the domestic facilities to enable independent living), as part of a wider housing complex or estate.
 Given this, the distinction between Use Class C2 and C3 has become less clear. - 2.8 Where there is doubt over the use class, the SDNPA will presume in favour of Use Class C3, and the onus will be on the applicant to demonstrate otherwise.
-Each proposal will be assessed on its own merits to assess the level of care being provided to the individuals and the constituent parts that make up the wider care provision.
-The amount of care provided at a care home must be significant, and the care provided must be the primary reason why residents seek to live in the care home.
-To this end, the SDNPA will begin the case by case consideration for compliance with Use Class C2 where the units are restricted to those of state pension age or above and requiring a minimum of 4 hours of care needs per week.
-Outside of this definition, and if the units are self-contained, they will be considered as Use Class C3. - 2.9 Elements to consider when making the judgement include: - Built form of the development (e.g. scale, facilities provided such as private kitchens), dwelling types, dwelling features, building standards);
+This bears in mind the identified need for affordable specialist housing including for older people.3 Each proposal will be assessed on its own merits to assess the level of care being provided to the individuals and the constituent parts that make up the wider care provision.
+The amount of care provided at a residential institution or accommodation must be significant, and the care provided must be the primary reason why residents seek to live in the residential institution or accommodation.
+To this end, the SDNPA will begin the case by case consideration for compliance with Use Class C2 where the units are restricted to those aged 65 years or over and requiring a minimum of 4 hours of care needs per week.
+Outside of this definition, and if the units are self-contained, they will be considered as Use Class C3.

-- Tenure (for sale, shared ownership, leasehold, mix); - Allocation and eligibility criteria (age restriction, individual assessment of and minimum level of care needs etc); - Level of service charge (whether these are well beyond those that might reasonably be expected in non-institutional accommodation); - Provision of meals and other services (is it linked to the needs of the individual's personal care), - Provision of communal facilities (kitchen, social areas, therapy rooms, offices and other areas for staff), and - Housing and other support provisions (care provider / agency on site, multiple care agencies providing care). - 2.10 These elements will be weighed up to determine whether a proposal falls within Use Class C2 or C3.
+- 2.9 Elements to consider when making the judgement include: - Built form of the development (e.g. scale, facilities provided such as private kitchens), dwelling types, dwelling features, building standards); - Tenure (for sale, shared ownership, leasehold, mix); - Allocation and eligibility criteria (age restriction, individual assessment of and minimum level of care needs etc); - Level of service charge (whether these are well beyond those that might reasonably be expected in non-institutional accommodation); - Provision of meals (either within a communal dining area or provided to residents' rooms) and other services (is it linked to the needs of the individual's personal care), - Provision of communal facilities (kitchen, social areas, therapy rooms, offices and other areas for staff), and - Housing and other support provisions (care provider / agency on site, multiple care agencies providing care). - 2.10 These elements will be weighed up to determine whether a proposal falls within Use Class C2 or C3.
 For a proposed development to fall within Use Class C2, whether residents qualify as 'people in need of care' is key.
 Care can include medical care but extends to other forms of care needs due to age or disablement.
 In contrast, residents of extra-care housing, may be in receipt of care, but retain a degree of independence beyond that enjoyed by occupants of a care home and would therefore still be considered a C3 Use. - 2.11 The facilities of the dwelling will also be taken into consideration, for example whether they include a private front door and lounge / kitchen area, and the extent to which the dwelling can function as a separate unit.
 It is necessary to look at the interrelationship between the dwellings and the rest of the development, taking into account the primary purpose of the development as a whole.